Using VS Code#

 LICENSE irlc requirements_conda.txt setup.py

-README.md irlc.egg-info requirements_pip.txt solutions
+README.md irlc.egg-info requirements_pip.txt

 Try it yourself